tobyprivett/snaplab.github.io/_posts/2015-08-25-marketing-day.md

 1. Investigate those little videos people put on the front page of their web sites.

 The word I was looking for is *explainer* and there's a whole world of businesses built around building them.
+Many of the automated template builders start off looking attractive - they've got dedicated tools to promote their product after all - but fail miserably when it comes to using them.

+I'm getting memories of resizing logos using photoshop 2.0 and an apple mac quadra.
+Way back when kinkos was my second home.
+So the benefit of eperience tells me that I'm not built for the design malarkey.

+This inspired me to email some video makers / web designers who have the good sense to set themselves up far, far away from the the hubbub of central london.
+And get back to writing code.

+Marketing knowledge gained?
+Enough to remind me that I don't know what I'm doing.